 The Middlesex Canal Association is dedicated to the restoration and preservation of the historic Middlesex Canal.

 Rotary Club of Wilmington

-The object of Rotary is to “encourage and foster the ideal of service as a basis of worthy enterprise” The Rotary Club of Wilmington meets weekly for fellowship, lunch, and an informative and interesting presentation from a guest speaker.
+The object of Rotary is to “encourage and foster the ideal of service as a basis of worthy enterprise” The Rotary Club of Wilmington meets weekly on Wednesdays for fellowship, lunch, and an informative and interesting presentation from a guest speaker.

 Tewksbury/Wilmington Elks Lodge #2070

 A unique social club of local community members promoting charity, justice, brotherly love & fidelity.

 A non-profit, non-partisan organization of businesses and professionals of over 150 business owners and civic leaders who are dedicated to promoting the economic growth and well being of the Town of Wilmington.